sprenkamp/OnePieceGPT/README.md

 TODO:
 - [ ] better splitting of webpages for db logic
-- [ ] theorization about One Piece not just
+- [ ] theorization about One Piece not just summarise DB
+- [ ] real-chat functions, e.g. ask follow-up question